-Google recently announced the Google for Education transformation report, a free tool for G Suite for Education administrators.
-You can fill out this form to be notified when the tool launches this Fall.
-The transformation report is intended to give educational IT decision-makers actionable information and targeted recommendations (including use cases) to increase the use of G Suite tools and Google for Education programs within your organization, with a focus on the 4C’s.
+Last year, Google announced the Google for Education transformation report, a free tool for Google Workspace for Education administrators.
+The transformation report is intended to give educational IT decision-makers actionable information and targeted recommendations (including use cases) to increase the use of Google Workspace tools and Google for Education programs within your organization, with a focus on the 4C’s.
 Additionally, the report focuses on the seven areas of Google’s Transformation Framework and, based on survey results from leaders within your district, shares where your organization is excelling and where there might be opportunities to improve.
 This year, Google has a few updates to the reports since last year’s launch based on user feedback.
 Specifically:

 The first is the inclusion of survey data that should give you insight into where your district is on your transformational journey (in areas like Vision, Culture, Technology, PD, Community Engagement, Funding and Sustainability, and Learning) through the lens of those who filled out the transformation survey provided.
 The second is a summary view of all Google Certified Educators Level 1 & 2, Certified Trainers, and the Google Certified Innovators within your organization.
 This data point (the list of certified staff members) is invaluable when trying to build capacity and highlight innovative instructional strategies in your district.

-The report is a combination of survey data and product / program usage data taken directly from your G Suite for Education domain based primarily on the 7-Day active user measurement.
+The report is a combination of survey data and product/program usage data taken directly from your Google Workspace for Education domain-based primarily on the 7-Day active user measurement.
 When you start the survey, you will be asked for the number of students and staff in your domain.
-This number will be used as the denominator in the report when calculating percentages of active users for a given product within your domain.
+This number will be used as the denominator in the report when calculating the percentages of active users for a given product within your domain.
 So, if you have had issues keeping your user accounts cleaned up in your domain, this will not skew your results.
 While the survey is not required, the responses will make the report more robust and actionable.
-The survey is intended to be shared with/completed by anyone on a district or building leadership team who might provide a valuable perspective on change management and administered twice a year (at the beginning of Fall and Spring semesters).
+The survey is intended to be shared with/completed by anyone on a district or building leadership team who might provide a valuable perspective on change management and administered annually.

 I recommend filling out the survey first before you share the survey link with other district leadership.
 The survey will take about 10-15 minutes to finish.
-This first survey window opens on September 23rd and will stay open for 3 weeks until the report becomes available on October 14th.
-A second survey window will open in January.
-With the opportunity to generate your own transformation report twice a year, you’ll have the ability to track trends over time and see the impact of any initiatives or changes instituted between the two reporting windows.
+This survey window will be open November 2nd through November 20th and the report becomes available on December 2nd.

 With the usage data, the survey data, and the lists of “Certified” educators, this report is best used to start conversations with educational leaders at your school.
-With the usage data, schools can know what tools are used the most or the least which helps a district develop a strategy and direction for where they want to go with G Suite tools and where to focus in-service support and training.
+With the usage data, schools can know what tools are used the most or the least which help a district develop a strategy and direction for where they want to go with Google Workspace tools and where to focus in-service support and training.
 Survey results will help take the temperature of key district staff and give admins insight into their view of adoption, usage, and planning.
-Knowing how many staff have various Google certifications can help shape a proactive staff PD plan that supports champions and G Suite adopters in your district.
+Knowing how many staff have various Google certifications can help shape a proactive staff PD plan that supports champions and Google Workspace adopters in your district.

-On October 14th when your first transformation report becomes available, your first step could be to schedule a meeting with educational stakeholders to talk through the information presented in the report and see what talking points align with your environment.
-Having these robust conversations will help you understand how G Suite and Chromebooks can best align with and support your goals for the learning environment in your schools.
+On December 2nd when your first transformation report becomes available, your first step could be to schedule a meeting with educational stakeholders to talk through the information presented in the report and see what talking points align with your environment.
+Having these robust conversations will help you understand how Google Workspace and Chromebooks can best align with and support your goals for the learning environment in your schools.
 It also will allow you to highlight your progress towards current goals and set new short and long-term goals.